 Since most venture capital profits come from a small percentage of investments, a slight improvement in selecting potential investments can significantly improve the fund results.

-At 4Degrees, we work with hundreds of venture capital firms that use our relationship intelligence technology to source more deals faster and streamline their due diligence process by leveraging the power of their relationship networks.
+At 4Degrees, we work with hundreds of venture capital firms that use our relationship intelligence technology to source more deals faster and streamline their due diligence process by leveraging the power of their relationship networks and streamlining their investment process.

 Improving Deal Sourcing with Relationship Intelligence

-4Degrees is a relationship management (CRM) platform built for Venture Capital firms by ex-VCs who experienced firsthand the power of their relationship networks when sourcing and evaluating deals, as well as identifying connections that changed the trajectory of their portfolio companies.
+4Degrees is a relationship management (CRM) platform built for Venture Capital firms by ex-VCs who experienced firsthand the power of their relationship networks when sourcing and evaluating deals and identifying connections that changed the trajectory of their portfolio companies.

-In our experience, firms that know how to best leverage their networks can punch above their weight and deliver above-average returns.
+In our experience, firms leveraging their networks can punch above their weight and deliver above-average returns.
 And we are not alone.
 According to research from Harvard Business School, nearly 70% of venture capital deals come from connections from the investor’s network, making it worthwhile for VC professionals to spend time building and nurturing their relationships.

-In this article, we will go over the four ways forward-looking venture capital firms source new companies by using relationship intelligence- a technology that generates actionable insights into your team’s network based on data.
+This article will review the four ways forward-looking venture capital firms source new companies using relationship intelligence.
+This technology generates actionable insights into your team’s network based on data.

 1. Building a Warm Inbound Deal Sourcing Network

-To build a network for warm inbound sourcing, many VC firms build relationships with professionals exposed to promising startups before knowledge of the company becomes widespread.
-Usually, this includes other venture capital investors, angel investors, investment bankers, and other intermediaries or members of the technology ecosystem.
+To build a network for warm inbound sourcing, many VC firms foster relationships with professionals exposed to promising startups before knowledge of the company becomes widespread.
+Usually, this includes other venture capitalists, angel investors, investment bankers, accelerators, and other intermediaries or members of the technology ecosystem.

 Identifying and building relationships with these deal sources is easier said than done without the right technology.